wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

 # System components configuration

-The initial release of Edge Data Store includes Modbus TCP EDS adapter, OPC UA EDS adapter, and the Storage component.
-They are only active if you configure the system to use them.
-The system itself has a relatively small configuration surface area - the list of components and the HTTP Port used for REST calls.
+Edge Data Store includes Modbus TCP EDS adapter, OPC UA EDS adapter, and the Storage component.
+These components are only active if you configure the system to use them.
+EDS itself needs only a small amount of configuration - the list of components and the HTTP Port used for REST calls.

 ## Configure system components

-The default _System_Components.json_ file for the System component is the following.
-The Storage component is required for this initial release for Edge Data Store to run.
-With later releases of Edge Data Store, the storage component may not be required.
+The default _System_Components.json_ file for the System component contains the following information.
 ```json
 [
   {